-After almost eight years on air, the period drama, Mad Men, has grown to become a must-see show for anyone interested in the sleek look of mid-century modern design.
+After almost eight years on the air, the period drama, Mad Men, has grown to become a must-see show for anyone interested in the sleek look of mid-century modern design.
 The clean lines and retro styles of the show became a boon to the home furnishings market and helped to revitalize the style in the 21st century.
 The interiors in the show, which were conceived by designer, Dan Bishop, explored an array of popular styles of the late 1960s and early 1970s.

 Looking like the rooms had been plucked right from the pages of vintage magazines, viewers got to see the French Provincial bedroom of Betty and Don Draper and their American Colonial Revival Kitchen.
 It was Don Draper’s workplace and penthouse, though, that seemed to resonate the most powerfully, bringing mid-century modernism back to the masses and becoming almost a kind of design shorthand.

 The décor, furniture, and even the rugs introduced in the 1950s and 1960s were sophisticated, clean, and inclusive.
 While Mad Men has helped increase interest in mid-century design, the style has remained a staple in interior design for decades.
 To better understand such a unique and influential style, let’s look at the fundamentals of mid-century modern décor.

 1. Interior Design Inspirations

 To start with, we need to remember that great interior design always draws bits and pieces of influences from a variety of different areas.
-Mid-century style was influenced deeply by the hard economic times after World War II.
+The mid-century style was influenced deeply by the hard economic times after World War II.
 Many people were living without excess, so even the furniture was kept simple and unobtrusive.
 Eventually, prosperity returned to the country which allowed designers to draw from the past and create something new.